Roe (and other deer) Hazards

 Deer are adaptable enough to have become a familiar urban species in many parts of the world.
 They haven’t radically changed their diets, as many urban species do, but they do exhibit a fair amount of behavioral flexibility.
 Their increasing populations are a testament to the advantages of living in close proximity to humans—plenty of food and water, warmer winter temperatures due to the urban heat island effect, and less threat from wolves, coyotes, lynx, bobcats, and bears, who’ve learned it’s much more hazardous and a lot more effort to dine on venison than to grab some fast food in the form of FiFi and Felix.

 Cars, trucks, and motorcycles are a less discerning group of predator, and deer-vehicle collisions are now commonplace.
 In Europe, drivers must contend with native (Capreolus capreolus), (Dama dama), and (Cervus elaphus) as well as introduced Reeve’s muntjac (Muntiacus reevesi), and Chinese water deer (Hydropotes inermis).
-North America drivers need to be on the lookout for (Odocoileus virginianus), (O. hemionus), andblack-tailed deer (O. h. columbianus), (Cervus canadensis, aka ), and moose (Alces alces, also found in parts of northern Europe).
+North America drivers need to be on the lookout for white-tailed deer (Odocoileus virginianus), (O. hemionus), andblack-tailed deer (O. h. columbianus), elk (Cervus canadensis, aka ), and moose (Alces alces, also found in parts of northern Europe).
 Japan’s (Cervus nippon) are a significant hazard to both cars and trains.
 Deer living on airport grounds present yet another transportation hazard.

 roe deer by ernst vikne cc